 - Given what has been shared, is there anything we need to be mindful of today?

-- Encourage people, not to over think their choice.
+- Indeed, encourage people, not to over think their choice.

-- There are NO wrong answers here – so be encouraging and positively acknowledge each comment.
+- Even more, there are NO wrong answers here – so be encouraging and positively acknowledge each comment.